rackerlabs/design-system/_component_design/time-selector.md

 ## When to use

 Use the time selector when you want to enable a user to select a time from a list of values.
 The time selected includes an hour value and a minute value.
-The hour value can include 12-hour clock values, or 24-hour clock values.
-Minutes are grouped into 10-minute, 15-minute, or 30-minute intervals.
-For example, a user can select a time of **1:00 PM**, **1:10 PM**, **1:15 PM**, or **1:30 PM**, but cannot select any other minute values.

 If you want the user to select a time from a limited list of predetermined times, consider using [radios]({{site.baseurl}}\components\radios.html).